jcherven/vimwiki/cssPositioningNotes.md

 ## Offset

+The position modifier for positioning properties.
 Pushes an element off of the specified side of the element.

 ```css
 .box {